deepin-community/python-lark/docs/grammar.md

 ### Priority

-Terminals can be assigned priority only when using a lexer (future versions may support Earley's dynamic lexing).
+Terminals can be assigned a priority to influence lexing.
+Terminal priorities are signed integers with a default value of 0.

-Priority can be either positive or negative.
-If not specified for a terminal, it defaults to 1.
+When using a lexer, the highest priority terminals are always matched first.

-Highest priority terminals are always matched first.
+When using Earley's dynamic lexing, terminal priorities are used to prefer certain lexings and resolve ambiguity.

 ### Regexp Flags